Black-Mount/Black-Mount/README.md

 Currently, I am focused on the development of predictive AI algorithms using sEMG signals and building interactive VR rehabilitation games.
 I've also worked as an interpreter and educator, and held multiple leadership roles in IEEE student branches.

 - 🎓 Pursuing dual degrees in Medical Engineering (QUT) and Computer Science (UoPeople).
-- 🤖 Experience in AI for healthcare: signal processing and LSTM neural networks.
+- 🤖 Strong experience in AI for healthcare: signal processing and LSTM neural networks.
 - 🎮 Developer of VR games for elbow rehabilitation using Unity and OpenXR.
 - 🌐 Bilingual communicator with leadership experience in IEEE and STEAM education.
 - 💡 Committed to building technologies that positively impact lives.